Meeco/js-sdk/packages/cli/README.md

   SHAREID  ID of the share to accept

 OPTIONS
-  -a, --auth=auth                (required) [default: .user.yaml] Authorization config yaml file (if not using the
+  -a, --auth=auth                (required) [default: .user.yaml] Authorization config yaml file (if not using the default .user.yaml)
-                                 default .user.yaml)

-  -e, --environment=environment  [default: .environment.yaml] environment config file
+  -e, --environment=environment  [default: .environment.yaml] environment config file -y, --yes                      Automatically agree to any terms required by the sharer
 ```

 _See code: [src/commands/shares/accept.ts](https://github.com/Meeco/cli/blob/master/src/commands/shares/accept.ts)_